 Finally, if you want to request access to a real time feed of the data, Cribl LogStream can route the data into the Application team’s system of record with only the fields and metrics necessary for them to do their job.
 So yes, you can now be at peace with the Security team and enjoy your soup with bread too.

 Shrinkage: in some situations it’s not a good thing, but when it comes to shrinkage, it can come in different forms.
 Hardware shrinkage can occur when you route your data to inexpensive block storage, while the system of record, where analytics are run, receives the valuable high fidelity events.
 This reduces the need for expensive storage arrays to retain analytics data for long periods of time, while increasing the efficiency of the hardware that’s processing and indexing the data.

 These efficiencies are not limited to on-premises solutions, but can also be leveraged in the cloud.
 Instead of sending all your data directly into your analytics platform, send the data in a format it understands and can process very quickly (e.g. Common Information Formated for Splunk, etc.) The added benefit would be to route data to inexpensive storage as a buffer prior to sending it out to the cloud.
 If you have any failures, you don’t lose any of your data.
 Additionally, data can be masked, encrypted, or reduced prior to being sent into the cloud service.
 If you want to restore that data into your offering, simply replay it with Cribl LogStream to the cloud, and evict it once you’re done with your analysis.
 So go ahead and take a dip in the Data Lake, but unlike George I think you’ll enjoy the data shrinkage experience.

-These are just a few of our use cases.
+These are just a few of our use cases for these data lessons.
 If you want to be a true master of your domain, be sure to take a tour of LogStream in our interactive sandbox and download LogStream and process up to 5 TB of data a day – totally free.